observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

 To simplify this process for everyone, we have provided Bicep and Bash scripts that can create the entire infrastructure in one go.

-Here's what you need to do: Create a `.env`, run the following command in the root of the repository, take a coffee break, and when you return, your resources should be provisioned and ready to go ☕️.
+Here's what you need to do:

-The `.env` in the root of the project and add the following content to it.
+1. Create a `.env` in the root of the project and add the following content to it.

 ```text
 ENV_RESOURCE_GROUP_NAME=
 ENV_LOCATION="westeurope"
 ENV_PROJECT_NAME= # should just be lowercase letters or numbers
 ```

+2. Run the following command in the root of the repository

 ```sh
 az login